Search & Buy Norwegian Air Argentina Flights

-Norwegian Airlines also passengers to bring 1 carry-on bag in the cabin free of charge.
+Norwegian Airlines allow passengers to bring 1 carry-on bag in the cabin free of charge.

 Norwegian Air limit this baggage to 10 kg for LowFare, LowFare+, Premium and to 15kg for Flex and PremiumFlex.

 Additionally, passengers can bring one small personal item on board.

-For checked baggage, all flights (excluding long haul) no bags are included for LowFare, 1 bag of up to 20kg for LowFare + Flex Fare.
+For checked baggage, the following applies to all flights (excluding long haul): no bags are included for LowFare, 1 bag of up to 20kg for LowFare + Flex Fare.

-For International flights, no bags are included for LowFare, 1 checked bag of 20kg is allowed for LowFare+ and for Flex, Premium and PremiumFlex 2 bags of 20 kgs.
+For International flights, Norwegian Airlines allow no baggage for LowFare, 1 checked bag of 20kg is allowed for LowFare+ and for Flex, Premium and PremiumFlex 2 bags of 20 kgs.>